 - Cost-effective and available without a prescription through trusted suppliers like Only Kamagra

-- Offered in multiple forms, including Kamagra Tablets 100mg and Kamagra Oral Jelly, giving users flexibility based on preference
+- Offered in multiple forms, including Kamagra Effervescent, Kamagra Tablets 100mg and Kamagra Oral Jelly, giving users flexibility based on preference

 Many men over 60 find the jelly form more convenient—especially if swallowing pills is a challenge.
-However, others prefer the standard tablet for its familiarity and more measured release.
+Others prefer the standard tablet for its familiarity and more measured release.
 Both forms deliver the same effective results when used correctly.
+Staying hydrated and avoiding heavy meals can help the medication absorb more efficiently.

 Is Kamagra Safe for Men Over 60?